GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-3_rendering.md

 ![sun settings](images/13-3/sun-settings.PNG#img-full)
 *Sun Settings*

-Next we'll add an environment, which takes the form of a **spherical image surrounding the model**, and will affect the reflections in your image.
+Next we'll add an environment, which acts like a **spherical image surrounding the model**, and will affect the reflections and ambient lighting in your image.
 Use the `Environment` command to open the environments palette (or open it from the "Panels" dropdown menu).
 Rhino has a built-in library of environments, which you can find by clicking the menu button at the top right corner of the palette and choosing "Import from Environment Library."
 You can also find environments online in the form of HDRIs (for "High Dynamic Range Image"), which combine data from a wide range of photographic exposures.
 I'll be using [one I found on Poly Haven](https://polyhaven.com/a/cannon) that seems pretty similar to the site of the Casa Bahia Azul.
 Unwrapped, the image looks like this:

 ![environment image](images/13-3/cannon.jpg#img-full)
 *Lighting Environment*